 The looper is pretty cool, and has good headroom for layers of tracks-- I'm tempted to hold onto it just for the looper, but that seems like a bit of a waste.
 All in all, I'd say this is a good pedal for those who just want a reliable delay and aren't obsessive over every detail of their tone and performance.
 As for me, I'm saving up my clams for a Strymon.

 Readers of SweetNotes and Sweetwater's other publications know that I love to get "hands on" with gear of all types.
-That's why I was so thrilled to be asked to work with TC Electronic to create an exclusive set of Sweetwater TonePrints for 's pedals.
+That's why I was so thrilled to be asked to work with TC Electronic to create an exclusive set of Sweetwater TonePrints for TC Electronic's pedals.
 Talk about hands on -- we were way deep inside those boxes!

 But let's take a step back here.
-TC's TonePrint line consists of five pedals: the delay, the chorus, the flanger, the vibrato, and the reverb.
+TC's TonePrint line consists of five pedals: the Flashback delay, the Corona chorus, the Vortex flanger, the Shaker vibrato, and the Hall of Fame reverb.
 These compact and affordable pedals sound great and offer excellent features and benefits, such as allowing the analog input signal to pass through completely untouched.
 They're also very versatile, with algorithms drawn from TC's long history of amazing studio and guitar effects processors.
 That versatility is kicked way up by the TonePrint part of the equation.
 A TonePrint is a free downloadable preset that can be loaded into one of the five pedals.
 This preset might be an artist-designed sound or something from TC -- or in this case, special sounds crafted by yours truly.
 You can get the presets off the TC site and load them in your pedal via USB.
 Or, even cooler, you can use your iPhone or Android to "beam" a TonePrint into your pedal, instantly, anywhere you might be.

 Creating a TonePrint isn't as simple as playing with the front-panel knobs on the pedal to find a sound you like.
 TC uses specialized editing software that allows you to go deep into the pedal to adjust hundreds of parameters.
 It's an intense process, but also a lot of fun!
 In my case, I brought in a box of vintage pedals I'm no longer comfortable taking to the gig, and TC's Tore Mogensen and I spent hours re-creating the sounds of those pedals.
 We ended up with four TonePrints: a BOSS DM-3-style analog delay for the Flashback, a BOSS CE-2-style analog chorus for the Corona, a BOSS Dimension C-style multi-chorus for the Corona, and an original Electro-Harmonix Electric Mistress-style flanger/chorus for the Vortex.